erdc/proteus/README.md

 CC=mpicc CXX=mpicxx pip install -v . --no-build-isolation --no-binary=:all:
 ```

-Some optional packages can be installed with pip: py2gmsh, memory_profiler, scipy, pytest.
+Some optional packages can be installed with pip/mamba: py2gmsh, memory_profiler, scipy, pytest.

+See https://github.com/erdc/proteus/wiki/How-to-Build-Proteus for old information on building the entire stack.

 # Developer Information

 The source code, wiki, and issue tracker are on GitHub at

 https://github.com/erdc/proteus.